mtrk-dev/.github/profile/README.md

 ### Test Installation (using Vagrant)

-A quick test installation of the MTRK tools (protoype state) can be done using Vagrant, which will provision a VM and install the software automatically into the VM.
+A quick test installation of the MTRK tools (prototype state) can be done using Vagrant, which will provision a VM and install the software automatically into the VM.

 Install both VirtualBox (https://www.virtualbox.org) and Vagrant (https://www.vagrantup.com) on your host computer.
 This can be done using any computer with an Intel chipset (Windows, Linux, Intel-based Apple Mac).